jkz22/CRIME/README.md

 - **Analyte similarity match:** Finds high-likelihood analyte-context pairings using cosine similarity and weighted spectra-LIME clusters.
 - **Adaptability:** Initially designed for SERS spectra, but can be adapted for other spectral analyses.

+### Please see the colab demo to see how the code runs.
+The code below might be depreciated on newer versions of tensorflow or keras.

 ## Installation

 Clone this repository and install the required packages: